-These are data types that allow us to separate the concern of the interface of a data type from the underlying implementation details.
-The common ADTs are stacks (LIFO) and queue (FIFO).
+Abstract data types are data types that allow us to separate the concern of the interface of a data type from the underlying implementation details.
+Some common ADTs are:

 With ADTs we do not concern ourselves with how the data type has been implemented e.g. how the code manages memory.
 Rather, we simply use the functions/methods associated with the data type to interact with it.